AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

   <figcaption><strong>Figure 2.20.</strong>  Top 10 UK actual annual income in 2018, the increments have reversed Pareto distribution.</figcaption>
 </figure>

-As can be seen, the increments take a long tailed (skewed) distribution that is not a Gaussian, but more of a reversed Pareto distribution.
+As can be seen, the increments take a long-tailed (skewed) distribution that is not a Gaussian, but more of a reversed Pareto distribution.
 This is not surprising as the Pareto distribution has historically been used to describe wealth in society.
 The 80-20 Pareto principle is related to this distribution but is precisely realised when the alpha value is 1.16.
 It takes the form:

 $$
 \operatorname{Pr}(X>x)=\left\{\begin{array}{c}